BloomTech-Labs/coder-heroes-docs/README.md

   - Added details for pages that should be complete.
     - Worked with stakeholder to retrieve content, such as site terms and privacy policy.

-### FE: I want to be able to express my interest in the program (BL-464 In Progress)
+### BL-464 - FE: I want to be able to express my interest in the program (In Progress)

 _Assignee: Landon Phillips_
 _Co-owner: Reed Lauckern_